razmishra/online-timer/README-server.md

-# Stage Timer Server
+# Shared Timer Server

-This is the standalone Socket.IO server for the Stage Timer App.
+This is the standalone Socket.IO server for the Shared Timer App.
 It needs to be deployed separately from the frontend because Vercel doesn't support WebSocket connections.

 ## Deployment to Railway

 ### Step 1: Create a new repository for the server

-1. Create a new GitHub repository called `stagetimer-server`
+1. Create a new GitHub repository called `shared-timer-server`
 2. Clone it to your local machine:
    ```bash
    git clone https://github.com/yourusername/stagetimer-server.git